Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/0_LED.rst

 0. Chapter LED
 ##############################################################################

 This chapter is the Start Point in the journey to build and explore ESP32 electronic projects.
-We will start with simple “Blink" project.
+We will start with simple "Blink" project.

 Project 0.1 Blink
 ************************************